silveiralexf/deploy-ibm-noi/README.md

 - What is ICP / NOI?
 - Installing ICP CE (v3.1.1) on SoftLayer VM's with Ansible
-- Configuring IBM GlusterFS on ICP 3.1.1
+- Deploying Heketi GlusterFS on ICP 3.1.1
 - Installing NOI

 ### What is IBM Cloud Private?